-See the Micro Focus Fortify Software Security Center User Guide in Fortify Software Security Center Documents for a description of the search query syntax.
+See the OpenText[TM] Fortify Software Security Center User Guide in Fortify Software Security Center Documentation for a description of the search query syntax.

-8. (Optional) To specify how long to poll Fortify Software Security Center to check if FPR processing is finished, type the time (in minutes) in the Timeout box.
+- 8. (Optional) To specify the length of time to poll Fortify Software Security Center to determine if FPR processing is finished, type the time (in minutes) in the Timeout box. - If no value or a value of θ is specified, polling continues until FPR processing finishes or stops due to errors.
+The valid values are 0-10080. - 9.
+(Optional) To specify the frequency that the Fortify Jenkins Plugin polls Fortify Software Security Center to check FPR processing is finished, do the following: - a.
+Click Advanced settings. - b.
+In the Polling interval box, specify an interval (in minutes).

-If no value or a value of 0 is specified, polling continues until FPR processing finishes or stops due to errors.
-The valid values are 0-10080.
+The valid values are 1-60 and the default value is 1 minute.

-(Optional) To specify the interval that the Fortify Jenkins Plugin polls Fortify Software Security Center to determine if the FPR processing is complete, click Advanced settings.
-In the Polling interval field, type an interval (in minutes).
-The valid values are 0-60 and the default value is 1 minute.
+Note: The Fortify Jenkins Plugin will poll until the processing is complete or the amount of time specified for Timeout is reached.
+The Polling Interval must be less than the Timeout value.

-The Fortify Jenkins Plugin polls Fortify Software Security Center until the FPR is processed before it runs the NVS calculation.
+The Fortify Jenkins Plugin runs the NVS calculation after the FPR is processed.